bootstrapworld/curriculum/lessons/Core/computing-needs-all-voices/langs/en-us/slides.md

 {layout="Launch"}
 # Who writes the Code?

-We're going to watch this five-minute clip and take a few minutes to write down our Notices and Wonders @printable-exercise{NoticeAndWonder.adoc, here}.
+We're going to watch this five-minute clip and take a few minutes to write down our Notices and Wonders @printable-exercise{NoticeAndWonder.adoc, here}.{style="font-size:14pt"}

 @[youtube](nKIu9yen5nc)